betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 If you maintain a C++ codebase, a practical starting point is to target at least C++20 where feasible, prefer containers and views such as `std::vector`, `std::array`, `std::span`, `std::string_view`, and `std::mdspan`, enable `libc++` hardening in development and CI before wider deployment, and run `clang-tidy` with the relevant `cppcoreguidelines` bounds and ownership checks.
 For code that still depends on raw pointers, Clang's `-Wunsafe-buffer-usage` offers a concrete migration path.

-The most honest answer to "Modern Memory Safe C++?" is therefore: not yet, and not completely, but substantially safer C++ is becoming practical.
+The most honest answer to "Modern Memory-Safe C++?" is therefore not yet, and not completely, but substantially safer C++ is becoming practical.
 The interesting part of the current moment is that this is no longer just a language-design conversation.
 Apple and Google are shipping it, LLVM is enabling it, and the C++ standards process is trying to catch up.

 ## The impact of artificial intelligence

 As this article is being written, it is impossible to ignore the impact that artificial intelligence (AI), large language models (LLMs), and AI coding agents will have in this area.
-It is likely that in the next few years, improved AI models and coding agents will automate much of the work to flesh out the tooling for memory-safe C++ and incrementally refactor existing legacy C++ codebases to use memory-safe C++ idioms.
+It is likely that in the next few years, improved AI models and coding agents will automate much of the work needed to build out the tooling for memory-safe C++ and to incrementally refactor existing legacy C++ codebases to use memory-safe C++ types and idioms.
-While any changes to existing software can be risky, the incremental approach to refactor existing C++ code is likely much lower risk that trying to completely rewrite large complex codebases (e.g. from C++ to Rust).
+While any type of change to existing software can be risky, the incremental approach of refactoring existing C++ code is likely much lower risk than trying to completely rewrite large, complex codebases (e.g., convert from C++ to Rust).
-It will likely take artifical super intelligence (AGI) to rewrite complete legacy codebases from C++ to Rust, but much less capable AI models and tools can likely incrementally refactor C++ code.
+It will likely take artificial super intelligence (ASI) to rewrite complete legacy codebases from C++ to Rust, but much less capable AI models and tools can likely incrementally refactor C++ code.
-We may not even need complete artifical general intelligence (AGI) to achieve that.
+We may not even need complete artificial general intelligence (AGI) to achieve that.
 It will be fascinating to see what is possible in the next few years to automate away memory safety issues in legacy C++ codes.

 ## Author bio